+Common stock to be outstanding after this offering 7,000,000 shares (or 7,450,000 shares if the underwriters exercise in full their option to purchase additional shares to cover over-allotments, if any)(1)

+Underwriters' option to purchase 450,000 shares (which may be purchased from us for 45 days from the date of this prospectus to cover over-additional shares of common stock from us allotments, if any)

+Use of proceeds We estimate that the net proceeds from our issuance and sale of 3,000,000 shares of our common stock in this

-THE OFFERENCE Common stock offered by us 2,800,000 shares (or 3,220,000 shares if the underwriters exercise in full their option to purchase additional shares to cover over-allotments, if any) Common stock to be outstanding after this offering 6,800,000 shares (or $7,220,000$ shares if the underwriters exercise in full their option to purchase additional shares to cover over-allotments, if any) (1) Underwriters' option to purchase additional shares of common stock from us 420,000 shares (which may be purchased from us for 45 days from the date of this prospectus to cover overallotments, if any) Use of proceeds We estimate that the net proceeds from our issuance and sale of 2,800,000 shares of our common stock in this offering will be approximately \$13.2 million, assuming an initial public offering price of \$5.50 per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full to cover over-allotments, if any, we estimate that our net proceeds will be approximately \$15.3 million.
+We estimate that the net proceeds from our issuance and sale of 3,000,000 shares of our common stock in this offering will be approximately \$15.7 million, based on the initial public offering price of \$6.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full to cover over-allotments, if any, we estimate that our net proceeds will be approximately \$18.2 million.

 We currently anticipate using the net proceeds from this offering, together with our existing resources, as follows: (1) production and marketing of our larger fully equipped boats; (2) design, development, testing, manufacturing and marketing of our new line of electric boats; (3) design, development, testing, manufacturing and marketing of our fully electric propulsion system; (4) acquisition and development of waterfront property to be used as a testing center for our boats; (and (5) working capital.
 See the section titled "Use of Proceeds" for additional information.

 Risk Factors See "Risk Factors" beginning on page 9 and the other information included in this prospectus for a discussion of factors you should carefully consider before investing in our securities.

-Proposed Nasdaq Capital Market trading symbol We have applied to have our common stock listed on the Nasdaq Capital Market under the symbol "VEEE."
+Proposed Nasdaq Capital Market trading symbol

+Our common stock has been approved for listing on The Nasdaq Capital Market under the symbol "VEEE" and will begin trading on July 21, 2021.